 - Value-creating business model development

 - Coproduction learning health systems (under development)(5)

 With the learning from these pilot efforts, it seems desirable to create an “open coproduction community” to learn more via an ongoing virtual learning platform.
-Several are working together and expect to be able to initiate the offering of virtual learning sessions in the first calendar quarter of 2020.
-If you are interested in receiving more information about this learning network which we tentatively call the Coproduction Commons, please share your contact information at email@example.com.
+Several are working together and will offer virtual learning sessions beginning June 18, 2020.
+If you are interested in receiving more information about this learning network which we tentatively call the Coproduction Commons, please share your contact information at firstname.lastname@example.org.